by Alejandro Duarte Vendries

 With VIKTOR, you can create intuitive, user-friendly applications that make your expertise accessible to the entire team.
 Using building blocks you can create apps with features like input fields, interactive components, and visualizations, you empower your colleagues to perform complex tasks without needing to code.
 Interactive graphs, maps, and 3D models make the data clearer and more engaging, helping your team understand and utilize complex information.
 This way, your knowledge and workflows become scalable, benefiting everyone involved.

 If you’ve made it this far, you’ve seen how integrating ETABS, SAP2000, and VIKTOR can transform your workflow across various scenarios.
 From creating models more quickly to enhancing collaboration and data management, the benefits are clear.
-You can start right away by following this [tutorial](Conclusion
+You can start right away by following this tutorial.

 If you’ve made it this far, you’ve seen how integrating ETABS, SAP2000, and VIKTOR can transform your workflow across various scenarios.
 From creating models more quickly to enhancing collaboration and data management, the benefits are clear.
 You can start right away by following this tutorial and extend it to your own use case.